shuozhixu/Modelling_2024/README.md

 Use OVITO to check the file `data.MoNbTa_CSRO_HT` to see if the three elements are almost equal-molar.
 If they are far from equal-molar, cancel the job (if it is still running), modify the two numbers in lines 10 and 11 of `lmp_mdmc.in`, and run the simulation again.
 Iteratively adjust the two numbers until the structure in `data.MoNbTa_CSRO_HT` is almost equal-molar.
 Note that it does not have to be exactly equal-molar.

-Another thing to check is whether the energy converges to a constant.
-For that, plot two curves, one using `etotal` as the _y_ axis and `step` as the _x_ axis, another using `pe` as the _y_ axis and `step` as the _x_ axis.
-You can find `etotal`, `pe`, and `step` in the log file.
-If both energies approach a constant as `step` increases, the two numbers are good.
-The curves may look like Figure 1(a) of [this paper](https://doi.org/10.1073/pnas.1808660115), which is for CoCrNi.

 Once the two chemical potential differences are identified, change the temperature in line 2 from `1500` to `300`.
 Then redo the calculation, which will eventually produce a file `data.MoNbTa_CSRO`, which is the CSRO structure annealed at 300 K, and a file `cn.out`.

+You can also check whether the potential energy converges to a constant.
+For that, plot a curve with `pe` as the _y_ axis and `step` as the _x_ axis.
+You can find `pe` and `step` in the log file; only use the data in the first run.
+The curve may look like Figure 1(a) of [this paper](https://doi.org/10.1073/pnas.1808660115), which is for CoCrNi.

-#### Some quantities
+#### Material properties

-Use the data file `data.MoNbTa_CSRO` to calculate the lattice parameters and elastic constants at 0 K, 300 K, 600 K, 900 K, and 1200 K. Also calculate the GSFE at 0 K.
+Use the data file `data.MoNbTa_CSRO` to calculate its lattice parameters and elastic constants at 0 K, 300 K, 600 K, 900 K, and 1200 K. Also calculate its GSFE at 0 K and its melting point.

 Use the same method for CoCrNi.
 Remember to modify the input files accordingly and use the appropriate potential.